Monday, July 14, 2008

 Crema is the essence of good espresso coffee.
 I like to think of it as the Holy Grail of espresso coffee.
 Without it you might as well pour it down the drain, and in fact at the cafe where I was trained as a barista, MacFarlane's Caffe in Inglewood, New Zealand, that's exactly what we had to do; no crema or bad crema and we had to start again.
 Down the drain it went.
 The test was to drag a teaspoon through the crema and if it didn't close up again and completely cover the surface of the coffee, then it was not good enough.
 So don't forget: espresso coffee without good crema is not good espresso.

-The beans.
 Some beans will never produce crema, even some that are sold as espresso roast.
 The best espresso roasts use primarily Arabica beans, which originated in Ethiopia, but have spread throughout the coffee-growing world.
 Some Robusta beans are typically included in the blend because of their ability to generate crema.
 Most people imagine espresso roast beans to be dark, but it all depends on the roast.
 You can get both light and dark espresso roasts.
 The beans in an espresso light or mid-roast tend to be quite dry and shrunken when compared to dark roasts which are plump and oily.
-If you are buying your beans from a good source, they should be able to describe for you the crema-producing qualities of the beans.
+If you are buying your beans from a good source, they should be able to d e for you the crema-producing qualities of the beans.
+(My recommendation: Coffee Masters Ethiopian Yirgacheffe)

 The flow of the coffee when being extracted should be steady and even, coming from both holes of the portafilter.
 If your coffee beans are ground too coarsely, the flow will be too fast and no crema will be produced.

-Correct brewing pressure.
 Effective brewing requires pressure of at least 130 psi, which some domestic machines just don't seem capable of.
 The pressure rating for your machine will be quoted in "bars".
 Many of the cheaper domestic machines achieve 8 bars of pressure, which is a stretch when it comes to achieving good crema.
 Get a machine that is rated about twice that.
 Sometimes these machines are described as "semi-commercial", but don't you believe it; consider this the minimum standard for your home espresso machine.
+(My recommendation: Breville BES900XL Dual Boiler Semi Automatic Espresso Machine or the Gaggia Evolution.
+See my reviews).

 At the beginning, you will have to accept a certain amount of trial and error.
 Practice, practice, and practice some more.
 Vary everything: the grind, the amount of tamping pressure you use, and your beans.